Jawz84/Blog/PowerShell Contributing.md

 # Ten ways of contributing to PowerShell OSS

-## How

-You can contribute by lending your time and expertise.
-There are so many ways to do so.
-Blogging, speaking, teaching, sharing code, writing modules, helping others on forums/channels to name a few.
-In this blog I want to focus on contributing to the PowerShell language directly.

 ## Why this blog

 I found the documentation on how to contribute to PowerShell/PowerShell (which is [here](https://github.com/PowerShell/PowerShell/blob/master/.github/CONTRIBUTING.md)) a bit daunting.